wsnavely/didfail_aws/README.md

 Very granular configuration of the phase 1 is facilitated by editing `phase1_config.py`.
 This file is used by `phase1.py` to locate the various binaries required for phase 1 analysis; for example, FlowDroid, Epicc, Soot, etc.

 #### Running on AWS
 A virtual machine image was created for running DidFail phase 1.
 The id of this image is: `ami-b2b6a5da`.
+You can login to the VM with an SSH key, and the username ubuntu.
 After launching an instance from this image, you can run phase 1 as follows:
 ```
 cd ~/pythonrunner/phase1/didfail_aws
 python phase1.py output ~/apk_samples/BOOKS_AND_REFERENCE/joansoft.dailybible.apk